-Our FGFR Program: KIN003
+Our FGFR Program

 We are evaluating our FGFR inhibitor candidates for the treatment of patients with ICC and UC.
-In preclinical studies, we have observed inhibitory activity across a broad range of clinically-relevant genomic alterations in FGFR2 and FGFR3 that drive resistance to current therapies.
+In preclinical studies, we have observed potency across a broad range of clinically-relevant genomic alterations in FGFR2 and FGFR3 that drive resistance to current therapies.
 Because our preclinical studies demonstrated our candidates' ability to cover the initial alterations and preemptively address these resistance mutations, we believe we may be able to meaningfully increase the DoR for certain patients by addressing these alterations.
 We plan to develop our candidates initially for patients whose tumors have acquired resistance to therapies targeting FGFR2 or FGFR3 alterations, which limits the durability of response.
 As with other precision oncology approaches, addressing resistance mutations may also ultimately enable us to develop a first-line therapy.
-We anticipate filing an IND with the FDA in the first half of 2022 and, subject to such submission taking effect, initiating a Phase 1 clinical trial in the first half of 2022.
+Subject to the planned IND submission for one of our FGFR candidates taking effect, we anticipate initiating a Phase 1 clinical trial in the first quarter of 2022.